 In Years 7 and 8, students communicate with peers, teachers, individuals, groups and community members in a range of face-to-face and online/virtual environments.
 They experience learning in familiar and unfamiliar contexts that relate to the school curriculum, local community, regional and global contexts.

 Students engage with a variety of texts for enjoyment.
 They listen to, read, view, interpret, evaluate and perform a range of texts that are also designed to inform and persuade.
 These include media texts such as newspapers, magazines and digital texts; early adolescent novels and other non-fiction; poetry; and dramatic performances.
 Students develop understandings of how these texts are influenced by context, purpose and audience.

-Literary texts that support and extend students in Year 7 as independent readers are drawn from a range of realistic, fantasy, speculative fiction and historical genres and involve some challenging and unpredictable plot sequences and a range of non-stereotypical characters.
+Literary texts that support and extend students as independent readers are drawn from a range of realistic, fantasy, speculative fiction and historical genres and involve some challenging and unpredictable plot sequences and a range of non-stereotypical characters.
 These texts explore themes of interpersonal relationships and ethical dilemmas and represent a variety of perspectives.
 Informative texts present technical and content information from various sources about specialised topics.
 Text structures are more complex including chapters, headings and subheadings, tables of contents, indexes and glossaries.
 Language features include successive complex sentences with embedded clauses, unfamiliar technical vocabulary, figurative and rhetorical language, and information supported by various types of graphics.

 Students create a range of imaginative, informative and persuasive types of texts, for example narratives, procedures, performances, reports and discussions, and are beginning to create literary analyses and transformations of texts.